siderolabs/talos/website/content/v1.11/advanced/developing-talos.md

 ---

 This guide outlines steps and tricks to develop Talos operating systems and related components.
-The guide assumes Linux operating system on the development host.
+The guide assumes macOS or a Linux operating system on the development host.
-Some steps might work under Mac OS X, but using Linux is highly advised.

 ## Prepare